Home / SBOM / SBOM Formats, Standards & Requirements

 SBOM Examples to Help You Get Started

 There are a number of ways to create an SBOM, everything from manually creating the document to running a scanner.
+An SBOM scanner is a tool that analyzes software packages to identify and document all the open-source and proprietary components, libraries, and dependencies used.
 The scanner route is much easier than trying to construct a properly formed SBOM by hand.
 A scanner also gives you the ability to output both SPDX and CycloneDX formats and conduct deep inspections of your software.

-For this example, we will use the Syft SBOM scanner.
+To help you get started, we will use the Syft open source SBOM generator.
 Syft is very easy to use and can output both SPDX and CycloneDX formats.
-Once Syft is installed, it can be as easy as running

 {